liangyuR/jaka_ros2/jaka_ros2_documentation.md

 ## 4.2.
 MoveIt 2 Tutorial: Planning and Execution

 MoveIt 2 is a powerful motion planning framework that enables trajectory planning and execution for robotic arms.
-While the current `jaka_ros2` package does not support Gazebo simulation, it provides **RViz-based simulation**.
-This allows users to perform trajectory planning and execution within the RViz environment, which is useful when a physical JAKA robot is not available for testing software.
+While the updated `jaka_ros2` package now supports **Gazebo simulation** for real-time trajectory execution, it still provides an **RViz-based simulation mode** for cases where Gazebo cannot be used due to system limitations, hardware constraints, or other requirements.

 To enable this RViz simulation mode, modifications are required in the `launches.py` file that comes with the default MoveIt 2 package installation.
 The `jaka_ros2` package provides an adjusted version of this file, which users can replace in their system to achieve the desired functionality.

-The key modification made to `launches.py` is the addition of the `use_sim` parameter.
+The key modification made to `launches.py` is the addition of the `use_rviz_sim` parameter.
 When set to `true`, this parameter enables simulation mode.
-By default, `use_sim` is set to `false`.
+By default, `use_rviz_sim` is set to `false`.

 ### 4.2.1 Setting Up MoveIt 2 with JAKA Robot (RViz Simulation)